-Value: Below average.
-Since it’s a couple of dollars less than most entrees, the portion size and quality of the food get a bit of a pass.
+Value: Average.
+Since most entrees are a couple of dollars less than others, the portion size and quality of the food get a bit of a pass.
 But it certainly isn’t outstanding.

 Reputation: Poor.
 They would have to do something special to stand out.
 And they don’t.

 If a quick, filling snack is what you’re after, then Lotus Blossom has you covered with a couple of crunchy Pork Egg Rolls.
 They’re probably defrosted, but just about everything tastes good fried.

 $6+ buys you three potstickers and a small cup of a thin, soy-based sauce.
 They don’t present a lot of value in my estimation at more than $3 each.
 If they gave you five then the value prospect might be there, but these are otherwise your standard frozen potstickers nicely pan-fried.
 With that said, these things are extremely popular during the Food and Wine Festival at two for $5.
 So there’s that.